 A lot of books that focus on marine biology are academic or super duper expensive.
-Some of the best books I’ve read though are just personal accounts or easy to read studies on a particular sea creature or conservation issue, which is a good way to hone in on your interests.
+Some of the best books I’ve read are just personal accounts or easy to read studies on a particular sea creature or conservation issue.
+It’s a good way to hone in on your interests.
 When you then start to work in the water or raising awareness you have a bit of background knowledge.

 Here are a few suggestions:

 - The Loneliness of a Deep Sea Diver

 - Octopus (I also really enjoyed reading The Soul of an Octopus)

 - Behind the Dolphin Smile: One Man’s Campaign to Protect the Worlds Dolphins

 - Marine Biology for the Non-biologist

 - Blue Mind: The Surprising Science That Shows How Being Near, In, On, or Under Water Can Make You Happier, Healthier, More Connected, and Better at What You Do

 - Cod: a biography of the fish that changed the world